willogy-team/insights--tensorflow/part4/README.md

         self.max_pool2d = tf.keras.layers.MaxPool2D((2, 2), strides=(2, 2), padding='valid')
 ```

 You may notice that the ```padding``` of the convolutional layer and max-pooling layer are different.
-In the convolutional layers, we use "same"; in the max pooling layer, we use "valid" (follow figure 2).
+In the convolutional layers, we use "same"; in the max pooling layer, we use "valid" (follow Figure 2).
 The value "same" is for padding so that the output has the same shape as input, while the value "valid" means no padding.
 As you can see in Figure 2, in each block the activation maps of all convolutional layers have an equal shape.
 That is the reason why we need to use the value "same" for padding.
 For the max pool layer, its output shape is as half as the input shape.
 And one more thing is that all the convolutional layers have even height and even width.
 So, to decrease the last convolutional activation map of a block by half, we just need to have a max pool layer of size (2, 2) and strides (2, 2) and there is no need for padding (You should pause here and think a little bit about this).

 **Method 2:** ```call```